CAPROCK Group Inc. Sells 3,191 Shares of 3M (NYSE:MMM)

-The firm also recently disclosed a quarterly dividend, which was paid on Sunday, June 12th.
-Shareholders of record on Friday, May 20th were issued a dividend of $1.49 per share.
-This represents a $5.96 annualized dividend and a yield of 4.57%.
+The business also recently declared a quarterly dividend, which was paid on Sunday, June 12th.
+Investors of record on Friday, May 20th were issued a $1.49 dividend.
+This represents a $5.96 dividend on an annualized basis and a dividend yield of 4.57%.
 The ex-dividend date of this dividend was Thursday, May 19th.
-3M’s dividend payout ratio (DPR) is presently 62.02%.
+3M’s dividend payout ratio (DPR) is currently 62.02%.

-MMM has been the subject of a number of recent research reports.
-Royal Bank of Canada boosted their price target on shares of 3M from $136.00 to $138.00 and gave the company an “underperform” rating in a research note on Wednesday, April 27th.
-Jefferies Financial Group decreased their price target on shares of 3M from $161.00 to $145.00 in a research note on Thursday, June 16th.
-Citigroup decreased their price target on shares of 3M from $157.00 to $151.00 in a research note on Wednesday, April 27th.
-Deutsche Bank Aktiengesellschaft decreased their price target on shares of 3M from $167.00 to $164.00 and set a “hold” rating for the company in a research note on Wednesday, April 27th.
-Finally, StockNews.com started coverage on shares of 3M in a report on Thursday, March 31st.
-They set a “hold” rating on the stock.
-Five analysts have rated the stock with a sell rating, ten have issued a hold rating and one has issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company has an average rating of “Hold” and a consensus target price of $164.00.
+Several analysts have recently weighed in on the stock.
+UBS Group lowered their price objective on shares of 3M from $168.00 to $118.00 and set a “sell” rating for the company in a research note on Friday, March 11th.
+Credit Suisse Group lowered their price objective on shares of 3M from $173.00 to $161.00 and set a “neutral” rating for the company in a research note on Wednesday, April 27th.
+Morgan Stanley lowered their price objective on shares of 3M from $150.00 to $145.00 and set an “underweight” rating for the company in a research note on Thursday, April 7th.
+Argus lowered shares of 3M from a “buy” rating to a “hold” rating in a research note on Thursday, April 28th.
+Finally, Royal Bank of Canada boosted their price target on shares of 3M from $136.00 to $138.00 and gave the company an “underperform” rating in a research note on Wednesday, April 27th.
+Five equities research analysts have rated the stock with a sell rating, ten have issued a hold rating and one has assigned a buy rating to the stock.
+According to MarketBeat, the stock presently has a consensus rating of “Hold” and an average price target of $164.00.

-In related news, insider Mojdeh Poul sold 1,634 shares of the company’s stock in a transaction that occurred on Tuesday, May 17th.
-The shares were sold at an average price of $151.68, for a total value of $247,845.12.
-Following the transaction, the insider now directly owns 7,637 shares in the company, valued at $1,158,380.16.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CEO Michael F. Roman sold 10,610 shares of the company’s stock in a transaction that occurred on Tuesday, May 3rd.
-The stock was sold at an average price of $146.21, for a total transaction of $1,551,288.10.
-Following the completion of the transaction, the chief executive officer now owns 90,361 shares in the company, valued at $13,211,681.81.
+In other 3M news, insider Mojdeh Poul sold 1,634 shares of the company’s stock in a transaction dated Tuesday, May 17th.
+The shares were sold at an average price of $151.68, for a total transaction of $247,845.12.
+Following the sale, the insider now directly owns 7,637 shares of the company’s stock, valued at $1,158,380.16.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, CEO Michael F. Roman sold 10,610 shares of the company’s stock in a transaction dated Tuesday, May 3rd.
+The shares were sold at an average price of $146.21, for a total transaction of $1,551,288.10.
+Following the sale, the chief executive officer now directly owns 90,361 shares in the company, valued at $13,211,681.81.
 The disclosure for this sale can be found here.
-0.34% of the stock is owned by corporate insiders.
+0.34% of the stock is currently owned by insiders.

 3M Company Profile (Get Rating)